 The Call Center is where the real magic happens.
 They provide a tremendous opportunity to solve customer challenges, inform customers new products and company initiatives, spread the word about your company culture, sell, or upsell.
 These interactions are more complex and therefore have the potential to delight more than at any other stage of the buyers’ journey.

 Companies that are constantly improving call center performance in order to provide an excellent live customer experience are companies that understand the value of creating a genuine emotional bond with customers.
 These same committed companies outshine the competition by taking a powerful stand to differentiate themselves by dedicating resources to call center agent training, measurement, and management in order to improve call center CX and increase productivity in the call center.
 Is that something you are willing to take on?

 The successful implementation of a company's CX initiatives is too important to not get right.
-For optimum results, each touchpoint should be monitored and quantified in a way that is measurable and ties to a direct action or actions for improvement.
+For optimum results, each touchpoint should be monitored and quantified in a way that is measurable and ties to a direct action or actions for improving call center performance.
 This begins with goal-setting, quality assurance monitoring, and agent self-scoring of call center performance metrics and ultimately leads to creating stronger emotional connections that impact the customer experience in a positive way.
 Each touchpoint of the customer journey presents an opportunity for improvement, and it is in the call center where some of the most important conversations are taking place between your company (call center agents) and your customers.

 How Agents Build Their Emotional Connection with Customers